-Cleveland offers a distinct advantage over larger cities, as pricing is modest in comparison and the yield spreads are typically much better than in competitive or larger markets.
+Cleveland offers a distinct advantage over larger cities, as pricing for multi-family properties is modest in comparison and the yield spreads are typically much better than in competitive or larger markets.

 According to David Leb with Cushman & Wakefield | CRESCO Real Estate, “Cleveland has always been an under-the-radar city when it comes to major multifamily developers and owners, and Northeast Ohio’s population decline over time has scared off many out of the largest players.
 But downtown Cleveland has thrived over the past 10 years, and our downtown is adding residents every year.
 Out of town investors and developers are looking more at Cleveland as a city with better returns than many other major markets, and the future is a lot brighter in Cleveland than it used to be”

 Here are some reasons why multifamily buyers and developers are choosing to invest in Cleveland:

 - Cap rates are higher here than in competitive markets.
 Cap rates can be used as indicators for investors for what to expect in terms of return on investment.
 The higher the cap rate, the higher the likely return.
 Northeast Ohio cities including Akron and Cleveland are showing higher cap rates for rental properties than many competitive markets, with Cleveland at an 8.0% average market cap rate (CoStar)